 It’s definitely possible to make money blogging… but it helps a lot if you’ve chosen a popular and profitable niche.

 For instance, if you’re a novelist like George R.R.
-Martin, it certainly makes sense to use your blog to promote your new books.
-If you’re a speaker and author like Laura Vanderkam, you can write about your latest book and your speaking gigs.
+Martin, using your blog to promote your new books makes sense.
+If you’re a speaker and author like Laura Vanderkam, you can write about your latest book and speaking gigs.

 What if you don’t already have a platform?
 Before you go down the route of making money from your personal blog, it’s worth thinking carefully about what you enjoy most about blogging.
 If you simply like to blog as a creative outlet and a way to keep in touch with friends and family, you might decide you’d prefer not to get to grips with digital marketing and monetization.